Lumbi/game-lark/FEEDBACK.md

     - Didn't want to control it because of the sensitivity
     - Maybe linear damping would help (force user to control)

+- Add easy way to restart from where you "died"
+    - Good for children, save position when bouncing off a wall?

 V3

 - Too difficult, keeps going out of safe area